accessd/slack-deploy-bot/README.md

 ## Production

+### How to setup

+1. Clone the repo
+2. `cp ./config/config.sample.rb ./config/config.rb`
+3. Edit `./config/config.rb` and add configuration for your app
+4. `bundle install --without development test`
+5. You can try to launch bot with `SLACK_API_TOKEN=xxx bundle exec ruby run.rb` and test it
+6. Launch bot as a daemon (you can use *eye, upstart, systemd*, etc.)

 I'd recommend to use **eye** gem for launching bot.
 But it's up to you.

 ### Launching with eye